Chone Figgins: Los Angeles Dodgers

 After sitting out the 2013 season, Figgins signed a minor league contract with the Los Angeles Dodgers for 2014.
-The Dodgers purchased his contract on March 16 and added him to the Major League roster.
+The Dodgers purchased his contract on March 16 and added him to the major league roster.
 In 38 games with the Dodgers, he appeared as a utility player/pinch hitter and hit .217, though he had a .373 OBP due to drawing 14 walks in 76 plate appearances.
-He was placed on the disabled list in mid-June with a hip injury and then spent an extended time with the AAA Albuquerque Isotopes on a rehab assignment.
-The Dodgers designated him for assignment on August 6, 2014.
+He was placed on the disabled list in mid-June with a hip injury and then spent an extended time with the Triple-A Albuquerque Isotopes on a rehab assignment.
+Figgins was designated for assignment by Los Angeles on August 6.
 The Dodgers asked for unconditional release waivers on August 13.
 Figgins was not signed by another team.

 Retirement

 On March 20, 2016, Figgins announced his retirement from professional baseball.
 He signed a one-day contract with the Angels in order to retire with the team.

+Figgins was on the 2020 Baseball Hall of Fame ballot, receiving no votes.